snekmin/jaen-template/README.md

 ## [](#motivation)Motivation

-A CMS **shouldn not** be the defining feature of a webapp.
+A CMS **should not** be the defining feature of a webapp.
 Nighter should Ecommerce or anything other than your code. \
-ERP integration **shouldn not** force developer to cut corners.
+ERP integration **should not** force developer to cut corners.

 - Jaen **does not** interfere with **your** user experience.
 - Jean **does not** challange **your** application design.